jdtshin/Cyclistic/README.md

 4. **Prepare & Process** - To document the process of data preparation, data cleaning, and data manipulation for analysis purposes
 5. **Analysis** - To document data discoveries and insights to address the business task/problem using Microsoft SQL Server and RStudio
 6. **Visualization** - Creating interactive data visualizations using Tableau Public
-7. **Recommendation** - Providing the final conclusion and recommendations based off of the analysis
+7. **Insights & Recommendation** - Providing the final conclusion and recommendations based off of the analysis

 *Note: This analysis case study is the capstone project for the Google Data Analytics Professional Certificate, which focuses on the bike-share company, Cyclistic.*